Zip x Johanson Group Webinar: How the best vCISOs guide their clients through successful audits01d:01h:20m:51s

 Concluding

 Above, we briefly explained two common cybersecurity acronyms you should expect to run into quickly if you want to work with the Department of Defense.
 To be sure, there are many more, including DFARS, ITAR, and the like.
 NIST 171-800 is at the center.
-It’s a long list, but implementing some of the basic requirements of NIST 171-800 is the right place to start.
+It's a long list, but compliance implementation of NIST 171-800 is the right place to start.

 Get started with Zip